When Sex Feels Terrifying - Overcoming Fear of Sexual Intimacy

 Religious or Cultural Repression

 Sex is dirty.
 Premarital sex is a sin.
-Having sexual desires is shameful.
+Having sexual desire is shameful.
 Negative messages about sex ingrained since childhood can persist into adulthood as fear or guilt toward sexual activity.
+Because these values become deeply internalized over many years, even when you rationally understand they are mistaken, changing bodily-level reactions requires time and a safe environment.

 Steps to Overcome Fear